-As director of energy research for the Union of Concerned Scientists (UCS) Climate and Energy Program, Steve Clemmer conducts research on the economic and environmental benefits of implementing renewable energy technologies and policies at the state and national levels.
-He also directs UCS research on coal, natural gas, and nuclear power and on solutions to reduce carbon emissions and water use in the electricity sector.
-He also served on the Steering Committee of the National Wind Coordinating Collaborative.
+As director of energy research for the Union of Concerned Scientists’ Climate and Energy program, Steve Clemmer conducts research on the economic and environmental benefits of implementing renewable energy technologies and policies at the state and national levels.
+He also directs UCS research on coal, natural gas, and nuclear power, and on solutions to reduce carbon emissions and water use in the electricity sector.
+He also served on the steering committee of the National Wind Coordinating Collaborative.

-Before joining UCS, Mr. Clemmer was the energy policy coordinator for the Wisconsin Energy Office from 1991 to 1997.
+Before joining UCS, Mr. Clemmer was the energy policy coordinator for the Wisconsin Energy Office.

-Mr. Clemmer holds a M.S. in energy analysis and policy from the University of Wisconsin-Madison and a B.A. in political science and history from Gustavus Adolphus College in St. Peter, Minnesota.
+Mr. Clemmer holds an M.S. in energy analysis and policy from the University of Wisconsin-Madison, and a B.A. in political science and history from Gustavus Adolphus College in Minnesota.

-Mr. Clemmer has been quoted widely in the print media, including the New York Times, Washington Post, Wall Street Journal, Miami Herald, Chicago Tribune, Associated Press, Minneapolis Star-Tribune, Des Moines Register, San Francisco Chronicle, and The Guardian.
-He has also appeared as a guest on numerous radio and TV programs.
+Mr. Clemmer has been quoted widely, including by the Associated Press, Chicago Tribune, The Guardian, Miami Herald, The New York Times, San Francisco Chronicle, The Wall Street Journal, and The Washington Post.
+He has also appeared as a guest on numerous radio and television programs.